Crickets

 • They’re not dangerous

-The males have a particular vein at the lower part of their forewings that act like scrapers.
-The male pulls this wing against the upper surface of the opposite wing, which produces the sound, the thin membrane in the wing amplifies the sound.
+Females are silent.
+Males have a specialized vein at the lower part of their forewings that acts like a scraper — the male pulls this wing against the upper surface of the opposite wing to produce sound, a process called stridulation.

 • The chirp has a purpose